Key takeaways

 Fix: If over 20 percent need overrides, recalibrate limits and rules.

-Unclear freeze, release logic
+Unclear freeze and release logic

 Problem: Inconsistent decisions cause conflict.

-Fix: Codify triggers and release proofs, publish them across teams.
+Fix: Codify triggers and release proofs.
+Publish them across teams.

 Alert fatigue